Tours in Washington DC

 Admission & Guided Tour of Mount Vernon and Old Town Alexandria

-Smithsonian National Museum of Natural History with Guided Tour
+Guided Tour of Smithsonian Museum of Natural History

 Washington, a city designed to be great, shows visitors without false modesty its broad avenues, manicured boulevards, and magnificent monuments and government buildings.
 It is the embodiment of American power, status, and national pride.
 However, this does not mean that the tourist will feel uncomfortable, that he will be a stranger.
 On the contrary, on tours with experienced guides, it is not difficult to find common ground with this slightly self-confident «gentleman».